ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 ## Can I BYOL for some VMware components and purchase monthly licenses for others?

 Yes.
 You can BYOL or purchase licenses for any combination of the four VMware components.
-Our console makes it straightforward for you to select the licensing option when you order the instance.
+The {{site.data.keyword.vmwaresolutions_full}} console makes it straightforward for you to select the licensing option when you order the instance.
 Your licensing option at the time of initial instance order applies for the lifetime of the instance.

 ## For one VMware component, can I BYOL a partial quantity of licenses and buy the rest of licenses from IBM?